ryo-ohki-code/sideshift-payment-integration-node/README.md

 We recommend the Checkout integration as it allows payment from the same coin without needing to set a secondary wallet.

+Note: at this time Checkout do not support same coin shift.
+I hope this could evolve or I will update same coin support for checkout using 2 wallets.

 **Features**
 - Real-time payment processing
 - 250+ cryptocurrency support